ricardonunez-io/queue-benchmarks/README.md

 At 10 million, the difference widens again in Go's favor, but having 1 million promises run concurrently on a 1 million item array in Javascript and being at essentially the same speed as Go using goroutines is incredibly impressive, and for those running workloads that aren't as memory constrained (i.e. longer running servers or larger containers), this speed is going to make a huge difference when considering Bun as an alternative to Node, along with Bun's very fast startup times.

 > [!NOTE]
-> At 1 million promises, the memory overhead was 480Mb, so it still isn't a lean program by any means and will still run out of memory in some cases like in Cloudflare Workers.
+> At 1 million promises, the memory overhead was 480Mb, so it still isn't a lean program by any means and won't work well in execution environments like Cloudflare Workers.
 >
 > Because the memory usage is still quite high compared to Go, you still might run into `heap out of memory` errors if running programs that process this much data.